Spellbound Glowworm Cave

 Description

 Spellbound Glowworm Cave is not the name of the cave, to be exact, it is the name of the tour operator.
 The official name of the cave is simply Glow Worm Cave, which is not very spectacular, and rather weird, as there are virtually hundreds of glow-worm caves in New Zealand.
-Seems to be New Zealandish understatement, like calling the dog in WorldFootrot Flats simply Dog.
+Seems to be New Zealandish understatement, like calling the dog in WikipediaFootrot Flats simply Dog.
 We think it is a good idea to call it Spellbound Glowworm Cave, just to distinguish it from other glowworm caves.

 The owners of this new tour operator are Libby and Pete Chandler, who invented and owned the famous Waitomo Black Water Rafting.
 It was the first time ever, such underground extreme sport was offered to the public, and thei company name soon become the name of the sport.
 After they sold this company to The Waitomo Caves Inc, they opened this new company with a different concept.
 The difference to other tours: the visitors have really a lot of time, at least 30 minutes of silence and darkness under one of the largest ceilings of glowworms in New Zealand.
 They say it was the most unhurried glowworm tour in New Zealand.

 The Spellbound tour is an outdoor experience which takes 3.5 hours.
 It starts at the Waitomo Information Centre with a minibus ride to a typical sheep and cattle farm, a heavily karstified area with many dolines, loosing streams, springs, and caves.
-One of those caves is toured.
-The cave has a fine entrance portal, followed by a huge horizontal passage.
-The cave is equipped with paths and electric light.
-Finally the place where most glowworms live is reached, and the participants enter rafts.
-It takes 10 to 20 minutes for the eyes to adapt to the darkness.
+One or two of those caves are toured.
+The Spellbound Glowworm Cave has a fine entrance portal, with a river flowing into the cave, which is thus a swallow hole or sink.
+The entrance is followed by a huge horizontal river passage, the trail is elevated above the water, then follows a short dry side passage.
+The cave is equipped with paths and electric light, but the glowworm section has neither.
+The participants enter rafts (boats) and calmly cruise on the lake-like river.
+It takes 10 to 20 minutes for the eyes to adapt fully to the darkness.
+This glowworm cave was chosen by the BBC for filming Sir David Attenborough's wildlife documentary Life in the Undergrowth.